 The District worked with Colerain, Springfield, and Ross townships to switch to a contracted system for residential waste and recycling service.
 The communities are moving away from a subscription waste collection system, in which residents sign up for waste and recycling directly with waste haulers.
 The contracted system may increase recycling rates and save residents money.

 The District, in partnership with Nestor Consulting, worked with the three townships to develop bid specifications to meet the needs of the communities.
-The new waste collection system began on April 1, 2016, allowing residents to choose one of two service levels: full service or limited garbage collection.
+The new waste/recycling collection system began on April 1, 2016, allowing residents to choose one of two service levels: full service or limited garbage collection.
 Both options save the average resident money on their waste collection.

 To learn more about the benefits of contracted waste collection, refer to our fact sheet.